ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress.

+9.15.2022
+- Today I applied for a few more jobs, started learning D3.js, and refactored my Project Organizer.
+  - Job Apps: I've noticed a few companies will tell you exactly what to expect from your time there before applying, while some job postings are just a jumbled paragraph of requirements and expectations.
+The clear winner, in my mind, is the one that takes the time to show off their transparency in a legible format.
+High standards go both ways, why should I work for a company that can't provide a decent job description?
+  - D3.js: I had no idea that D3 was a DOM manipulation library!
+I thought it was just used for data visualization, but it is very similar to jQuery.
+The whole point in learning this library is so that I can create a decent chart for the Mortgage Calculator.
+Otherwise, I WILL delete it from my portoflio as it is extremely underwhelming in it's current state.
+  - Project Organizer: This project was decent to begin with but it had a few issues.
+For starters, and I didn't even notice until last week, the grid doesn't expand past 3 cards per row.
+This makes the layout of the grid look strange on larger screens.
+This alone taught me to consider that responsive design includes extra large screens too.
+Second, there were some unused divs that I got rid of.
+Lastly, the logo was too large for screens smaller than 300px so I fixed that, too.

 9.14.2022
 - I need to work on freelancing and open source projects to get a competitive edge in the job market.
 Somehow, despite a booming job economy, there are still too many dev applicants.
 I started my evening by revamping my basic calculator.
 It looks more modern, and less noob-ish.
 I'm going to take a good look at some of my other projects.
 I know that I will be removing the mortgage calculator as soon as I have something to replace it with, or figure out a decent way to create create a donut chart from scratch.